MeiSign/Fillable/README.md

 Fillable provides a simple but clever Autocompletion System for Websites.
 It makes it easy to add autocompletion to any inputfield in your web formular.

 ### Learning System
-Fillable uses the input of users to learn new autocompletion terms and weight the terms.
-It creates collections of terms which fit directly for your website and user demands.
+Fillable uses the input of users to learn new autocompletion terms and weight them.
+It creates collections of terms which fit perfectly for your targetgroup.

 ### Mistake Tolerance
 The autocompletion has a tolerance for spelling mistakes.
 This improves user experience by helping the user to find the correct spelling of a word.